Candidate Incentive Distributions: How voting methods shape electoral incentives

 \section{Definitions}

-Let $n$ be the number of voters, $m$ be the number of candidates, $w$ be the number of winners\footnote{While this paper only evaluates single-winner voting methods, we define CID in a manner that accommodates multi-winner voting methods for the sake of generality.}, $W$ be the set of all $\binom{m}{w}$ possible sets of winners, and $P$ be the space of all possible polls\footnote{For all of these definitions, a poll can be an arbitrary mathematical object.
+Let $n$ be the number of voters, $m$ be the number of candidates, $w$ be the number of winners, $W$ be the set of all $\binom{m}{w}$ possible sets of winners, and $P$ be the space of all possible polls\footnote{For all of these definitions, a poll can be an arbitrary mathematical object.
 However, the only polls we consider are elements of $\left[0,1\right]^{m}$, i.e. polls that give a single number describing the support for each candidate.}. \begin{defn} A \emph{voting method} consists of a set of valid ballots $B_{f}$ and a tabulation function $f:B_{f}^{n}\rightarrow W$. \end{defn}

 \begin{defn} A \emph{voter} $v$ is a vector in $\mathbb{R}^{m}$, where $v_{j}$ is the utility\footnote{A \emph{utility} is a real number that describes how good a voter thinks a candidate is.
 Candidates who are assigned higher utilities are considered better.} assigned to the $j$th candidate.
 The set of all possible voters is denoted $V$.
 An \emph{electorate} $G$ of $n$ voters is an $n\times m$ matrix in which every row is a voter.
 A \emph{voter model} is a probability distribution over electorates. \end{defn}